PhilipYip1988/python-tutorials/001_install/001_windows_install/readme.md

 ![img_167](./images/img_167.png)

-Existing cells can however be editted and then rerun:
+Existing cells can however be edited and then rerun:

 ![img_168](./images/img_168.png)